-If you are working on the domain that we created automatically for you when you signed up with us, the FTP username and password can be found in your client centre by selecting “Services” in the menu, then clicking the manage button beside your hosting account.
+If you are working on the domain that we created automatically for you when you signed up with us, the system user FTP username and password can be found in your client centre by selecting “Services” in the menu, then clicking the manage button beside your hosting account.
 You may need to hover your cursor over the password to see the full credentials.

 If you added the domain to Plesk yourself, then you would have been asked to enter in the username and password for the domain – these are the FTP credentials you will need.

 If you forget your FTP username and password and cannot find them, please see our KB article on how to reset your FTP login details.

 If you wish to create additional FTP users, here’s how.

 File Transfer Protocol (FTP) is one method of connecting to your server and uploading and downloading file content.
 FTPS is simply FTP with an SSL/TLS layer — meaning it’s a secured version of FTP.

 SFTP adds “SSH” (Secure SHell) to the front of File Transfer Protocol.
 If you are using your system user, the primary FTP account that’s automatically created when your hosting is set up, then we recommend using SFTP.
 Additional FTP users you create can only connect with FTPS.

 In order to use SFTP with your systerm user account, you must have “Shell Access” enabled.
 We enable basic chrooted shell access on all our plans except Helium.